-For information on additional teacher education requirements, procedures, and timelines, consult the section of the Catalog entitled Education, as well as the Student Teaching, Initial Licensure, and Field Experiences Handbooks available from the health and physical education coordinator to the Teacher Education Program.
+For information on additional educator preparation requirements, procedures, and timelines, consult the section of the Catalog entitled Education, as well as the Student Teaching, Initial Licensure, and Field Experiences Handbooks available from the health and physical education coordinator to the Educator Preparation Program.
 Copies are also on reserve in the library.
-Students desiring NCDPI licensure should be aware that graduation with licensure may require more than the minimum 124 semester hours.
+Students desiring NCDPI licensure should be aware that graduation with licensure may require more than the minimum 124 credit hours.